Gas Stations & Convenience Stores

 The U.S. Environmental Protection Agency echoed concerns about the health risk associated with gas station emissions in their School Siting Guidelines.
 The USEPA recommended screening school sites for potential health risk when located within 1,000 feet of a gas station.

-The last section of this letter contains a sampling of the public health safety zones for new gas station adopted by other U.S. jurisdictions.
+The last (Zoning) section of this webpage contains a sampling of the public health safety zones for new gas station adopted by other U.S. jurisdictions.
 Most call for a greater separation then the 300 feet recommended by the California Air Resources Board.
 The increasing safety zone distances were prompted by the growing body of research showing that adverse health effects extend further and further from gas stations.
 In fact, a 2019 study of U.S. gas stations found that benzene emissions from underground gasoline storage tank vents were sufficiently high to constitute a health concern at a distance of up to 518-feet.
 Also, the researchers noted:

 “emissions were 10 times higher than estimates used in setback regulations [like that in the California handbook] used to determine how close schools, playgrounds, and parks can be situated to the facilities [gas stations].”